BrianHicks/brianthicks.com/content/post/elm-bang.md

 You now know when and how to use `!`.
 The bigger win here, though, is that you now know how infix functions work!
-Use these in moderation.
-They're powerful, and like salt in cooking, a little goes a long way.
-That said, the [Elm package design guidelines](http://package.elm-lang.org/help/design-guidelines#avoid-infix-operators) recommend not introducing new operators unless absolutely necessary.

 {{< elmSignup >}}